Which strands will it fit with?

 Why do you think that the colours are blue and pink?

 One theory is that Britten loved the colours of the fish he saw while on holiday to the tropical Pacific, so he decided to use similar colours on the motorbike.
 Do you like these colours for the bike?
 If you were designing your own bike what colours would you make it and why?

 Check out the tyres: why do you think they are so flat?

 This is so they will create the greatest grip at high speeds.

 What constitutes an icon?
 Is this item a New Zealand icon?

 An icon is something that represents a country or culture.
 For example, the kiwi is an icon of New Zealand, and a bach is an icon of New Zealand’s coastline.

 - Visit Level 4 to see the skeleton of Phar Lap, the New Zealand racehorse icon that won many international races.
-Please note that the skeleton is currently on loan and there is a display only.

 Back to the top